tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-For the online consultation feature, users can see a list of all course providers they’ve talked to, and the system also supports file uploads.

-This ensures students get the resources and help they need in real time.
+The online consultation feature helps students get the support and resources they need in real time.
 -->

 ---